conanbatt/OpenKaya/bot/gem/README.markdown

 This is the official Gem to run a bot in Kaya.

-Right now only gnubot is default and has to be installed.

 Feel free to expand the gem to allow other bots with GTP interface, should work plug-play easily.

-On Ubuntu:
+Requirements:

-   sudo apt-get install gnugo
+   gnugo (On ubuntu: sudo apt-get install gnugo) ruby 1.9.2 rubygems

 To install :